awsdocs/amazon-cloudfront-developer-guide/doc_source/live-streaming.md

 1. Create a distribution with the following settings:
 Origin Domain Name
 The data endpoint that is assigned to your MediaStore container\.
 From the dropdown list, choose the MediaStore container for your live video\.
 The format of a MediaStore origin is Container\-OriginEndpointURL\.
 For example, mymediastore\.data\.mediastore\.us\-east\-1\.amazonaws\.com\.
-For more information, see [Origin Domain Name](distribution-web-values-specify.md#DownloadDistValuesDomainName)\.
+For more information, see [Origin domain name](distribution-web-values-specify.md#DownloadDistValuesDomainName)\.
 Origin Path
 The folder structure in the MediaStore container where your objects are stored\.
-For more information, see [Origin Path](distribution-web-values-specify.md#DownloadDistValuesOriginPath)\.
+For more information, see [Origin path](distribution-web-values-specify.md#DownloadDistValuesOriginPath)\.
 Origin Custom Headers
 Add header names and values if you want CloudFront to include custom headers when it forwards requests to your origin\.
 Viewer Protocol Policy
 Choose **Redirect HTTP to HTTPS**\.
-For more information, see [Viewer Protocol Policy](distribution-web-values-specify.md#DownloadDistValuesViewerProtocolPolicy)\.
+For more information, see [Viewer protocol policy](distribution-web-values-specify.md#DownloadDistValuesViewerProtocolPolicy)\.
 Object Caching
 If the encoder that you use can’t set cache controls on all objects, choose **Customize**\.
 If your encoder can set cache controls on all objects, choose **Origin Cache Headers**\.
 Minimum TTL, Maximum TTL, and Default TTL